 It is common for children to bump their heads during everyday play, however it is difficult to determine whether the injury is serious or not.
 Therefore, any knock to the head is considered a head injury and should be assessed by a doctor.
 In the event of any head injury, the First Aid officer will assess the child, administer any urgent First Aid and notify parents/guardians to collect their child.

 Emergency services will be contacted immediately on 000 if the child:

-- Has sustained a head injury involving high speeds or fallen from a height (play equipment) - Loses consciousness - Seems unwell or vomits several times after hitting their head (see Head Injury Guide and Procedure)
+- Has sustained a head injury involving high speeds or fallen from a height (play equipment) - Loses consciousness - Seems unwell or vomits several times after hitting their head

 Trauma